· FODMAP Diet Guide · guides · 10 min read

 The Bottom Line

-Constipation on the low FODMAP diet is common but manageable with strategic food choices and proper hydration.
+Constipation on the low FODMAP diet is common but fixable.

 Key strategies: